gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The incremental compiler will recompile only a small subset of the potentially affected classes now.

-In addition, the incremental compiler is more efficient and backed by in-memory caches, which avoids a lot of disk I/O that slowed it down before.
+In addition, the incremental compiler is more efficient and backed by in-memory caches, which avoids a lot of disk I/O that slowed it down in previous versions.

 ### Stable Java incremental compilation